kansasdynamics/sysadmin/README.md

-# RHEL
+# LPIC
-Red Hat Enterprise Linux System Administrator Scripts
+Linux scripts to practice for LPI Certifications

 ## Purpose
-These scripts are used for basic System Administration tasks in RHEL based Linux distributions.
+These scripts are used for basic System Administration tasks in multiple Linux distributions.

 ## Usage
 See the instructions below for each script.